ratchetphp/Ratchet/README.md

 User and API documentation is available on Ratchet's website: http://socketo.me

 See https://github.com/cboden/Ratchet-examples for some out-of-the-box working demos using Ratchet.

+Need help?
+Have a question?
+Want to provide feedback?
+Write a message on the [Google Groups Mailing List](https://groups.google.com/forum/#!forum/ratchet-php).

 ---